-As the hallowed home of America's pastime, the National Baseball Hall of Fame and Museum is a fixture in the village of Cooperstown.
-Celebrating its 75th Anniversary in 2014, this independent, non-profit educational institution, the Hall of Fame and Museum fosters a deeper appreciation of baseball and its place in history through interactive exhibits and special events.
+As the hallowed home of America's pastime, the National Baseball Hall of Fame and Museum is a fixture in the village of Cooperstown, as well as an independent, non-profit educational institution, the Hall of Fame and Museum fosters a deeper appreciation of baseball and its place in history through interactive exhibits and special events.
 Visit year-round or during special events like the 2015 Hall of Fame Induction Weekend and discover the hall's magic.

 Discover the Hall of Fame's Exhibits

 The National Baseball Hall of Fame and Museum's crowning jewel is the Plaque Gallery, where visitors will discover all 306 Hall of Fame members' bronze plaques honoring their achievements.
 But with more than 38,000 artifacts honoring the game's epic past spread out over several exhibits on three floors, there's plenty to explore at the hall, including: